 Mom jeans: Weekday | red, blue, similar in black, similar in blue

-Shoes: sandals – Nisolo (review); sneakers – Allbirds (review)
+Shoes: sandals – Nisolo (review; get $25 off your first purchase); sneakers – Allbirds (review)

 Do you have a uniform?
 Let me know if you’re a #ProudOutfitRepeater in the comments!